 While they are chemically very similar to sugars, they are less sweet than sugars and have fewer calories per gram.

 Currently the following sugar alcohols are permitted for use as food additives in Canada: hydrogenated starch hydrolysates, isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol and erythritol.
 Source- Sugar Alcohols (Polyols) Health Canada

-Mrs. CBB won’t go near the stuff after a couple of bad experiences with it.
-This is why it’s so important to read product labels, ingredients and nutritional information.
+Mrs. CBB won’t go near the stuff after a couple of bad experiences since it may cause diarrhea and upset tummy.

 What is Stevia?